Understanding Property Tax Residential vs Commercial

 Tax Depreciation helps;

-Division 43 Capital Works Allowances (the building itself) – bricks, roof, framing, windows, doors, plaster, kitchen cabinetry.
+Division 43 Capital Works Allowances relate to the building’s structural components, such as bricks, roofing, framing, windows, doors, plaster, and kitchen cabinetry.

-Division 40 Plant and Equipment (carpets, blinds, A/C, ceiling fans, kitchen appliances etc).
+Division 40 Plant and Equipment covers items like carpets, blinds, air conditioning units, ceiling fans, and kitchen appliances.

 Anyone who owns an income producing property.
 Tax depreciation is not available on your home/primary place of residence (PPOR).